Pecan Snowball Cookies

 Use a small scoop or spoon to portion out the cookie dough.
 I like to use a small cookie scoop that is about one tablespoon in size.
 These cookies are meant to be about two bites each.

-Next, roll the cookies between your palms to form into balls and place on a sheet tray to bake.
+Next, roll the cookies between your palms to form into balls and place on a baking sheet to bake.
 The cookies won’t really spread out so you can put up to 20 on one baking sheet.

 Step 4: Roll in Powdered Sugar Twice